S3cur3Th1sSh1t/WinPwn/README.md

 And Start the Script with "WinPwn".
 The Winpwn function has to be started from the same directory, where the Script was imported.

+The "oBEJHzXyARrq.exe"-Executable is an obfuscated Version of jaredhaights PSAttack Tool for Applocker/PS-Restriction Bypass (https://github.com/jaredhaight/PSAttack).

 ![alt text](https://raw.githubusercontent.com/SecureThisShit/WinPwn/master/Windows%20PowerShell.png)

 disclaimer: